Why Choose the Robert C. Parker School

 Parker is Progressive

-Every student has a role in the annual spring Shakespeare and Friends performance.
 Students are well known by their teachers, enabling teachers to individualize students' programs and fostering mutual respect and closeness.
 As they make active choices about learning, students and teachers create a democratic community that is responsive to individual learning styles and strengths.
 Throughout the program, Parker teachers design learning environments and experiences that identify the starting point for each learner and then guide them toward their next goals.
 We do this through a creative and collaborative process using thematic learning that responds to the interests and developmental level of each student.
-Enter a Parker classroom and you will see students working with each other and their teachers in solving problems, editing, creating projects, and tackling big questions.
+Enter a Parker classroom and you will see students working with each other and their teachers in solving problems, editing research projects and presentations, and tackling big questions.

 We believe that students flourish in an environment that provides emotional security and intellectual vibrancy.
 Because they have been given choice and agency in the formative years of their education, our graduates continue to love learning and be flexible thinkers in high school, college and career.

-Educated with thoughtfulness and care, our students emerge as ethical and caring members of society who take responsible action in caring for themselves, the community and society as a whole.
+Educated with thoughtfulness and care, our students emerge as ethical and engaged members of society who take responsible action in caring for themselves, the community and society as a whole.

 Robert C. Parker School was founded in 1991 by parents and educators from The Children's School at Emma Willard who were interested in creating a progressive school for students in grades four to eight.
 In the early years, the school's home was the town hall building in Wynantskill.
 In the fall of 1997, kindergarten through grade three were added.